 - This measure has been in use in the Centers for Medicare & Medicaid Services (CMS) Physician Quality Reporting System (PQRIS) program since 2007 and is planned for integration into the CMS Physician Compare program.
 Although Physician Compare has been launched, this measure has not been included as of December 2015. - The developer acknowledged the possibility of spirometry overuse due to patients moving or switching physicians, however noted research finds underuse of spirometry is a far greater problem than overuse.
-The Committee agreed the benefits of the measure outweigh any potential unintended consequences. - Overall the Committee felt the bar on this measure was set too low, but it agreed a large gap in care indicates the measure is needed.
+The Committee agreed the benefits of the measure outweigh any potential unintended consequences. - Overall the Committee felt the measure did not set a high standard, but it agreed a large gap in care indicates the measure is needed.

 - This measure was identified as related to: - NQF # 0577 Use of Spirometry Testing in the Assessment and Diagnosis of COPD - The Committee felt measure #0091 and #0577 were related and should be harmonized.
-Since the measures have similar goals, the developers should consider harmonizing the age limit and timeframe. - Standing Committee Recommendation for Endorsement: Y-19; N-2 - 6.
-Public and Member Comment - 7.
-Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X - 8.
-Board of Directors Vote: Y-X; N-X - 9.
-Appeals
+Since the measures have similar goals, the developers should consider harmonizing the age limit and timeframe. - Standing Committee Recommendation for Endorsement: Y-19; N-2